ONLYOFFICE/ga-common/README.md

 ### Helm charts linters

 Action for checking helm charts for compliance with the rules for formatting yaml files and for compliance with the configured rules for kubernetes manifests.

+### k8s Deprecated recources validator

+Action for check deprecated api and other resources in k8s yaml manifests